thomas-lehericy/Hanabi-discard/README.md

 # [advanced] Finesses and bluffs

-Note to H-group users: this is a poor man’s finesse, please look for better ones!
+Note to H-group players: this is a poor man’s finesse, please look for better ones!

 Finesses are tricky, since play hints will be interpreted as "there is a playable card in this slot".
 The player immediately after the finesse-giver, up to the player who is supposed to play into the finesse (included), MUST thus know that their card in the affected slot is unplayable.
 Once someone plays into a finesse, the meaning of the play hint will be made clear and any accidental play avoided.